How To Deal With Employee Sickness

-I have just read some articles around employee sickness and how much it costs small businesses.
-During my time I have heard a multitude of excuses as for why someone cannot come into work, some obviously legitimate however it is sometimes difficult to see the truth from the ‘sickies’.
+I have just spent some time reading a few great articles around employee sickness and how much it costs small businesses.
+During my time, I have heard a multitude of excuses as for why someone cannot come into work, some obviously legitimate however it is sometimes difficult to see the truth from the ‘sickies’.

-Working with small businesses who may only employ 1 or 2 people the impact on the average 7 ‘sickies’ per year could be huge.
+Working with small businesses who may only employ 1 or 2 people, the impact from the United Kingdom’s the average 7 days of employee sickness, or more colloquially ‘sickies’ per year could be huge.

-- Make sure you spend the time to ensure that you recruit the right person – it might sound like a bit of a bore but taking the time to interview and complete a process of obtaining references could save you money and time in the long run.
+- Make sure you spend the time to ensure that you recruit the right person – it might sound like a bit of a bore but taking the time to conduct thorough interviews and complete a process of obtaining references could save you money and time in the long run.

 - Be flexible – as a small business you will have busy periods where it is all hands on deck but when you can let your team go a few minutes early or come in a little later – those small things do add up

-- Communicate with your team – get to know them what makes them tick and what does not you will soon see if they are not happy and generally that is when ‘sickies’ appear – you need to have a close-knit team around you that will be happy to roll up their sleeves and do things that ‘aren’t in their job description’.
+- Communicate with your team – get to know them, come to understand what makes them tick and what does not.
+You will soon see if they are not happy and generally that is when ‘sickies’ appear – you need to have a close-knit team around you that will be happy to roll up their sleeves and do things that ‘aren’t in their job description’.

 - Ensure you have a basic policy or process so that everyone knows what is expected of them.
 When they need to supply fit notes for example.
 It makes it a lot easier when you need to get someone like me to come and help.